Grudziądz: Prussian Partition of Poland

-Following the First Partition of Poland declared on August 5, 1772, the city was annexed by the Kingdom of Prussia.
+Following the First Partition of Poland declared on 5 August 1772, the city was annexed by the Kingdom of Prussia.
 In 1773, it had a population of only 2,172 persons.
 In the late 18th and early 19th centuries, it was part of the area affected by the Partitions of Poland.
 To stimulate municipal trade, Frederick the Great brought in 44 colonist families.
 Grain trade flourished.
 Among the most successful grain traders were the Schönborn family.
 In 1776, a decision was made to build a fortress in the town.
-Between 1796–1804, by decision of the King of Prussia, the Grudziądz Castle was demolished.
-During the Napoleonic invasion in Prussia in 1806-1807, the fortress was successfully defended by General of Infantry Wilhelm René de l'Homme de Courbière against attacks by French troops.
+Between 1796 and 1804, by decision of the King of Prussia, the Grudziądz Castle was demolished.
+During the Napoleonic invasion in Prussia in 1806–1807, the fortress was successfully defended by General of Infantry Wilhelm René de l'Homme de Courbière against attacks by French troops.

 In 1871, Graudenz became part of the unified German Empire.
 Administratively it belonged to the administrative district of Regierungsbezirk Marienwerder in the Province of West Prussia.
 With the improvement of the railway network in Germany, Graudenz transiently lost its meaning as an important trading place for grain.
 In 1878, the railway line to Jabłonowo Pomorskie (then Germanized as Goßlershausen) opened.
 After the construction of a railroad bridge across the Vistula in 1878, a railway line to Laskowice (Laskowitz) opened.
 Graudenz became a rapidly growing industrialized city.
 In 1883 also the Thorn (Toruń)-Graudenz-Marienburg (Malbork) railway line went into operation.

 In 1899, the Chamber of Commerce was established in Graudenz.
 The Imperial German Navy named a light cruiser class and its lead ship, the SMS Graudenz, after the city.
 The newspaper Der Gesellige, founded by book seller Rothe in 1826, belonged up to the end of World War I to the most widely spread newspapers of east Germany.
 Around the turn to the 20th century, Graudenz had become an important cultural centre in east Germany with numerous schools, municipal archives and a museum.

 The city was the site of a military prison for Polish activists.
 In 1832, also 249 Polish insurgents the November Uprising were imprisoned by the Prussians in the local fortress and subjected to forced labour, malnutrition, beatings and insults.
 Released prisoners who left Europe formed the Gromada Grudziądz in Portsmouth, England in 1835 as part of the Great Emigration movement.